nsparisi/n3-games/PunchHarder/trunk/PunchHarder/readme.txt

 How to add files to project quicker
 ******************************
-Drag n drop file to open code blocks project right click the file's tab -> add file to active project
+Drag n drop file to open code blocks project right click the file's tab (filename) -> add file to active project